Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

-You are absolutely gonna love this carrot soup!
-So thick and delicious—my Dad loves it.
+You are absolutely gonna love this carrot soup with a tangy twist! it is so thick and delicious—plus my Dad loves it.

 Rather than risk razing my knuckles on the grater to add a little orange rind for flavoring, I cheat and do this instead: I add a splash of OJ straight from the bottle! :-)